vvbbnn00/vvbbnn00/README.md

 ### 👨🏻‍💻 About Me

-- 🎓 Bachelor's degree in `Computer Science and Technology` from `University of Shanghai for Science and Technology`.
+- 🎓 Bachelor's degree in `Computer Science and Technology` from `University of Shanghai for Science and Technology (USST)`.
 - 🎓 Currently pursuing a Master's degree in `Computer Science and Technology` at `ShanghaiTech University`.
 - 🚀 Exploring the field of `System Security` for future direction.